webiny/docs.webiny.com/docs/developer-tutorials/api-entity.md

 entity events to assign the current authenticated user when a new record is created.
 Note that the `user` object is taken from `context` on line `26`.

-And that is basically how all of the entities are handled in Webiny and how we've been using them to build our CMS.
+And that is basically how all the entities are handled in Webiny and how we've been using them to build our CMS.